Isiah Kiner-Falefa Player Props: Yankees vs. Cardinals

 - Kiner-Falefa is hitting .247 with five doubles, a triple, five home runs and nine walks.

-- In 21.1% of his games this year, Kiner-Falefa has had at least one RBI.
-He's picked up more than one in 12.3% and driven in three or more of his team's runs in two contests.
+- Kiner-Falefa has driven in a run in 12 games this year (21.1%), including seven games with more than one RBI (12.3%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 29.8% of his games this season, with two or more runs scored in 5.3%.
+- In 17 of 57 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.